 Formal feedback regarding supervision and overall satisfaction with the residency program is garnered from residents on four occasions throughout the residency year.
 A primarily quantitative survey is administered following completion of each supervision rotation and an exit interview is also conducted with each resident at the conclusion of the residency.
-Formal feedback from residents is collected by a staff member at CCS who is not directly involved in the provision of supervision to residents and is disseminated only once resident evaluations have been reviewed and signed.
+Formal feedback from residents is also collected by an HR associate within the University of Alberta.